 There are a number of exciting galleries and studio spaces dotted throughout the country which serve as breeding grounds for new Scottish artistic talent.

-Trongate 103 in Glasgow’s East End provides a space accessible to all as a place to see art, make art and enjoy being creative.
+Trongate 103 in Glasgow's Merchant City provides a space that is accessible to all as a place to see art, make art and enjoy being creative.

 Edinburgh Palette, established in 2008, is also an innovative gallery and studio space which is home to over 300 of the most promising up and coming Scottish artists.

-Wasps Studios is a charity that provides affordable studios to support artists and arts organisations.
-They currently house 800 artists and 23 arts organisations at 17 buildings across Scotland.
+WASPS Studios is a charity that provides affordable studios to support artists and arts organisations.
+They currently house 800 artists and 25 arts organisations at 18 buildings across Scotland.

 Renowned Scottish artists are as diverse as their disciplines.
 Here are just a few of our favourite national treasures: